satand/strimzi-mirroring/README.md

 kubectl --context kind-backup wait kafka/streams-cluster-backup --for=condition=Ready --timeout=500s -n kafka
 ```

 For the moment the created kafka cluster are independent each other.
-The resource configuration is the same for both cluster with the exception of the cluster name which is rispectively:
+The used resources are the same for both clusters with the exception of the cluster name which is:
-* streams-cluster
+* streams-cluster for the primary kafka cluster
-* streams-cluster-backup
+* streams-cluster-backup for the backup kafka cluster

-In the cluster configuration there is an important thing we have to notice: in each cluster we have created two listeners:
+Notice an important thing in the used kafka resources, two kafka listeners are created in each kafka cluster:
-* a listener named 'plain' and type 'internal' that we imagine using it to enable consumers and producers to read and write from/to kafka topics;
+* a listener named 'plain' and with type 'internal' used to enable consumers and producers clients to read/write from/to kafka topics;
-* a listener named 'mirroring' and type 'cluster-ip' that we imagine using it to enable the mirroring flow between the kafka clusters;
+* a listener named 'mirroring' and with type 'cluster-ip' used to enable the mirroring flow between the kafka clusters.
+It will be used by the consumer and producer kafka client of MirrorMaker2;

-We are going to install the MirrorMaker2 in the backup cluster to manage the mirroring flow from the source kafka cluster in the primary k8s cluster and the target kafka cluster in the same backup k8s cluster.
-We have choosen to use the type 'cluster-ip' for the mirroring listener because in this way we'll the operator will create a bootstrap service and a service foreach kafka brokers dedicated to the mirroring listener and we'll be able to export these services using submariner so that they can be usable from any k8s cluster.
-We'll see shortly how this thing is at the base of kafka mirroring using submariner.
+We will install the MirrorMaker2 in the backup cluster to manage the mirroring flow from the source kafka cluster in the primary k8s cluster and the target kafka cluster in the backup k8s cluster.
+It's always better to install MirroMaker2 close to the target kafka cluster.
+We have choosen to use the type 'cluster-ip' for the mirroring listener because in this way the Strimzi operator will create a bootstrap service and a service foreach kafka brokers dedicated to the mirroring listener.
+This thing is mandatory to be able to export these services using Submariner so that they can be usable from any k8s cluster.

 ### Create the topics